-The demand for Stora Enso’s products, especially consumer board and packaging, is growing fast in China.
-In 2016 our new consumer board mill started up in Beihai, in the Guangxi region, where our operations also include eucalyptus plantations.
-In addition, Stora Enso has three packaging plants and operates one joint operation paper mill.
-Consumer Board, Packaging Solutions, Paper divisions.
-Number of employees: 5 100.
+The demand for Stora Enso’s products, especially consumer board, is growing fast in China.
+Our consumer board mill in Beihai, in the Guangxi region, serves the markets with virgin fiber-based board.
+In Guangxi our operations also include eucalyptus plantations.
+In addition, Stora Enso has four packaging plants in China.
+We divested our stake in the Dawang paper mill in 2019 and no longer have paper production in China.

-Stora Enso has a pilot facility in Danville, Virginia to develop technologies for the conversion of biomass into highly refined sugars and lignin.
-The production of xylose from hemicellulose will begin in 2017 at the demonstration and market development plant in Raceland, Louisiana.
-These new technologies will enable the development of sustainable replacements for fossil-based technologies in various industries.
-Biomaterials division.
-Number of employees: 90.
+In the United States, Stora Enso has a pilot facility in Danville, Virginia, to develop technologies for the conversion of biomass into highly refined sugars and lignin.
+In Raceland, Louisiana, there is a demonstration plant for the production of xylose.
+These new technologies will enable the development of sustainable replacements for fossil-based materials in various industries

 Latin America is important for Stora Enso’s strategy of obtaining lowcost pulp from tree plantations.
 In Brazil, we own 50% of Veracel Celulose pulp mill, with Suzano.
 Our share of the eucalyptus pulp is mostly used in our paper and board mills.
 Veracel also owns land, around half of which is former pasture land planted with eucalyptus.
 The other half is dedicated to protecting local biodiversity by restoring the natural Atlantic rainforest.
 The Montes del Plata pulp mill in Uruguay is a joint operation between Stora Enso and Arauco.
 Stora Enso’s share is sold entirely as market pulp, mainly in Europe and Asia.
 Montes del Plata’s tree plantations are also utilised as pasture by local farmers through land rental schemes.